-- 608.5.1 The quota per nation is max.
+- The quota per nation is max.
 4 K1 and 6 K2 resulting in the total number of max.
 10 competing athletes per nation.
-No more than 4 athletes of the same sex may be registered within each category.
-The organizing nation is entitled to a double quota, that is max.
-20 competing athletes. - 608.5.2 Under regular circumstances, the max. number of competing athletes must not exceed 140 per category and gender. - 608.5.3 Pursuant to Rules of FIS Points, the organizing nation may register more than the double quota of participants, under invitation also other nations. - 608.5.4 For children's competitions where the organising nation is unable to register his quota participants, of other nations, may be eligible for the double quota on the invitation of the organizing nation.
+No more than 4 athletes of the same gender may be registered within each category.
+The organising nation is entitled to a double quota that is maximum 20 competing athletes. - Under normal circumstances, the max. number of competing athletes must not exceed 140 per category and gender.

+- Pursuant to Rules of the FIS Points, the organising nation may register more than the double quota of participants other nations may also register more than the double quota, by invitation. - If the organising nation is unable to fill their legitimate quota other nations may be invited to participate with a double quota, at the invitation of the organising nation.